Travels for Taste

 Guided tour of kitchen gardens at River Cottage HQ

-After the kitchen garden tour, we met the pigs and the hens who became overnight Instagram celebrities thanks to us trigger happy bloggers.
+After the kitchen garden tour, we met the pigs and the hens who became overnight Instagram celebrities thanks to our group of camera trigger-happy bloggers.

 Animals at River Cottage HQ